CIT 101/L. CIT Fundamentals (2/1)

 COMP 310.
 Automata, Languages and Computation (3)

-Prerequisites: COMP 256/L. Study of the relation of languages (e.g., sets of strings) and machines for processing these languages, with emphasis on classes of languages and corresponding classes of machines.
+Prerequisite: COMP 256/L or MATH 326.
+Study of the relation of languages (defined as sets of strings) and machines for processing these languages, with emphasis on classes of languages and corresponding classes of machines.
 Phrase structure languages and grammar.
 Types of grammar and classes of languages.
 Regular languages and finite state automata.
-Context-free languages and pushdown automata.
-Unrestricted languages …
+Context-free languages and pushdown …

 COMP 322/L. Introduction to Operating Systems and System Architecture (3/1)

 Prerequisite: COMP 222, or ECE 422 and ECE 425/L. Corequisite: COMP 322L.
 Recommended Prerequisite: COMP 105C or knowledge of “C” Language.
 Examination of the principal types of systems, including batch, multi-programming and time-sharing.
 Discusses networked system.
 Considers the salient problems associated with implementing systems, including interrupt of event driven systems, multitasking, storage and database management …

 Prerequisite: COMP 282.
 Discussion of issues in the design, implementation and use of high-level programming languages through a historical framework, including how languages reflect different design philosophies and use requirements and the technical issues in the design of main abstraction constructs of programming languages.
 Other approaches to imperative or object-oriented programming, functional programming, logical programming …

 Prerequisites: COMP 270/L or COMP 282; PHIL 230; and Oral Communication GE Basic Skills Section A.4.
 Corequisite: COMP 380L.
 Concepts and techniques for systems engineering, requirements analysis, design, implementation and testing of large-scale computer systems.
 Principles of software engineering for production of reliable, maintainable and portable software products.
 Emphasis on object-oriented analysis and design techniques.
 Topics …